ErikSchierboom/knockout-pre-rendered/README.md

 <!-- ko init: { field: height, convert: parseInt } -->198<!-- /ko -->
 ```

 Note that we now need to explicitly specify the `field` parameter, which points to the observable to initialize.
-In our previous examples, the `init` binding was able to infer this due to it being combined with the `text`, `textInput` or `value` binding and using the observable they were pointing to.
+In our previous examples, the `init` binding was able to infer this due to it being combined with the `text`, `textInput`, `value` or `checked` binding and using the observable they were pointing to.
 As a consequence, the following bindings are equivalent:

 ```html
 <span data-bind="init, text: name">Michael Jordan</span>